monoxgas/FlyingAFalseFlag/README.md

 I've provided three scripts for AWS, Azure, and GCP hunting.
 This involves collecting a random IP, checking it's history for interesting records, and either keeping or releasing it.
 All of these scripts require valid authentication to the specific provider. **AWS is by far the best canidate** for collection.
 The process is fast and there are many orphaned records.
 It's not uncommon to achieve a 1-3% success rate during a cycle of 100 IPs (taking less than a couple minutes).

+*Edit 11/2019* - It would appear AWS has begun serving elastic IPs from a small account-specific pool (similar to GCP).
+This severly limits the diversity of addresses recieved.

 ```
 > python racoon_aws.py us-west-1 -aK <access_key> -sK <secret_key>